rstudio/connectwidgets/cran-comments.md

 This is a resubmission.
 In this version:

-* Updated URL in description to avoid redirect and NOTE
+* Updated URL in description and README to avoid redirect and NOTE
-* Passing checks on win-builder for devel and release
+* Passing checks on win-builder for devel and release (previously failed)

 ## Test environments